eddiemcnally/kestrel/README.md

 	cmake .. -G "Unix Makefiles"

+Notes:
+Use of LLVM LTO
+- The cmake files are set up to use LLVM/Clang LTO (see http://llvm.org/docs/LinkTimeOptimization.html).
+- For the link to succeed, you need ensure that the "gold" linker is used, as follows:

+	$ update-alternatives --install "/usr/bin/ld" "ld" "/usr/bin/ld.gold" 20

+	$ update-alternatives --install "/usr/bin/ld" "ld" "/usr/bin/ld.bfd" 10

+Runtime Asserts
-There is a single build variable ENABLE_ASSERTS which will enable various asserts in the code as part of the debug stage.
+- To aid debugging, there is a single compile-time variable called ENABLE_ASSERTS.
+Compiling with this set will enable various runtime checker code and asserts.

 Some implementation notes: